Symposium on Engineering and Liberal Education

 May 9-10, 2008

 Union College is exploring better ways to integrate engineering, technology and the traditional liberal arts.
 With support from the Andrew W. Mellon Foundation we are holding a symposium to launch this initiative on May 9-10, 2008.

 In 1845 Union was a pioneer in adding engineering to the liberal arts college in response to the needs of a nation characterized by rapid industrial and urban growth.
 The introduction of engineering as a field of study was a matter of preparing students to enter and succeed in that world.
 A century and a half later, science and engineering are even more important.

-There will be an informal reception on the evening of Thursday, June 4 and the symposium itself will get underway Friday morning.
-In addition to speakers, there will be breakout sessions to discuss the issues and on Saturday morning we explore in parallel a number of key questions that relate to advancing the Symposium's themes.
-Participants will have the opportunity to display a poster about specific activities that they are undertaking to blend engineering and liberal education.
-We expect that each invited school will send a team of two to four academic leaders (senior administrators and faculty).
+There will be an informal reception on the evening of Thursday, May 8 and the symposium itself will get underway Friday morning.
+In addition to speakers, there will be breakout sessions to discuss the issues and on Saturday morning we will showcase examples of creative initiatives that bring engineering and liberal art together.